ntshabelebenjamin-ops/institutional-analytics-dashboard/README.md

 - predictive analytics,
 - and executive reporting.

-The dashboard was developed to support evidence-based decision-making within a higher education environment.

 ---

-# Objectives
+# Purpose of the Application

-The application demonstrates the ability to:
+The application was developed to demonstrate the ability to:

 - Analyse institutional performance
 - Identify strategic and funding risks
 - Apply data governance principles
 - Develop predictive analytics capability
-- Support executive reporting and strategic planning
+- Support executive-level reporting and planning

+---

+# Institutional Context

+As a research-intensive institution, the University of Pretoria operates within a complex higher education environment characterised by:
+- enrolment growth pressures,
+- DHET funding constraints,
+- postgraduate sustainability requirements,
+- research productivity expectations,
+- and infrastructure capacity challenges.

+This dashboard demonstrates how institutional analytics can support strategic planning and sustainability management within such an environment.

 ---